-This topic summarizes changes to the 5.1.0 version of the IBM Spectrum Scale Erasure Code Edition.
+This topic summarizes changes to the current version of the IBM Spectrum Scale Erasure Code Edition.

-The following changes are made in this release:
+The following changes are made in the current release:

-- Troubleshoot section is enhanced to address the following issues: - Issues relating to creating recovery groups or adding nodes - Suspended node issues during the online upgrade - Issues relating to disks not being part of the recovery group after you create a recovery group or add a new node. - Physical disk procedures revised to include the steps for determining the disks that have a problem. - Support for adding new recovery group into the existing IBM Spectrum Scale Erasure Code Edition cluster. - Support for up to 40 drives per storage node. - A new tool, ecedrivemapping is introduced to assist users with mapping drives.
-For more information, see "Setting up IBM Spectrum Scale Erasure Code Edition for disk slot location" on page 31.
+- · Support for online rolling upgrade with install toolkit - Support for new types of LSI RAID Controller Cards - Procedure for checking LSI cards disk location slots and remapping - Added disk Key Performance Indicators (KPIs) - Changed procedures corresponding to enhancements in the mmvdisk suspend node command - Procedure for uninstalling/cleaning up IBM Spectrum Scale Erasure Code Edition from your cluster. - Support for new type of LSI Fusion-MPT Tri-Mode HBAs - Supports configuration template and new pagepool change method - Supports reclaim disk space for declustered array of NVMe disks - Support for setting up a secondary replica with synchronous mirroring by using GPFS replication - Troubleshoot section is enhanced to address the following: - Issues relating to creating recovery groups or adding nodes - Suspended node issues during the online upgrade - Issues relating to disks not being part of the recovery group after creating a recovery group or adding a new node - Physical disk procedures have been revised to include the steps for determining the disks that have a problem. - Support for adding new recovery group into the existing IBM Spectrum Scale Erasure Code Edition cluster. - A new tool, ecedrivemapping is introduced to assist users with mapping drives from IBM Spectrum Scale Erasure Code Edition 5.0.5.5 release.
+For more information, see Chapter 5, "Setting up IBM Spectrum Scale Erasure Code Edition for disk slot location," on page 39.